Polecats

 Photo by Abujoy

-The European mink, also known as the Russian mink, or Eurasian mink, is a species once widespread throughout Europe.
+The European mink is a species once widespread throughout Europe.
 We have placed the European mink in this section because they are genetically polecats and actually have little in common with the North American mink, which they are often superficially compared with.
 The European mink is more closely related to the European polecat and Siberian weasel.(1)(2)

 Breeding experiments in the late 1970s have resulted in a number of hybrids.
 The most famous is the khonorik—the offspring of a European polecat and European mink.(3)